 Quantum Information Science, or QIS, is an emerging field that promises to revolutionize security, computing, and communications.
-QIS draws upon expertise and techniques in the physical sciences, mathematics, computer science, and engineering, with applications spanning quantum sensing, networking, and computing to a quantum internet.
+Drawing upon expertise and techniques in the physical sciences, mathematics, computer science, and engineering, QIS has applications that span quantum sensing, networking, and computing to a quantum internet.
 These applications could lead to new functions, such as quantum cryptography and quantum cloud computing, that promise unparalleled security and unimaginably high speeds, enabling new research possibilities and scientific breakthroughs.

-Realizing the potential of QIS, however, will require the precise control of highly coherent quantum bits (or qubits)—the fundamental building blocks of quantum technologies.
+However, realizing the potential of QIS will require the precise control of highly coherent quantum bits, or qubits, the fundamental building blocks of quantum technologies.

-In pursuit of this objective, researchers in the Accelerator Technology & Applied Physics (ATAP) Division at Berkeley Lab are investigating novel methods that utilize the spin of atoms and particles, as well as the polarization of light, to create and manipulate qubits for driving the quantum technologies essential to QIS applications.
+In pursuit of this objective, researchers in the Accelerator Technology & Applied Physics (ATAP) Division at Berkeley Lab are investigating novel methods that utilize the spin of atoms and particles and the polarization of light, to create and manipulate qubits for driving the quantum technologies essential to QIS applications.
 They also develop advanced tools to investigate and implement complex quantum algorithms and applications.

 For instance, ATAP’s Fusion Science & Ion Beam Technology (FS&IBT) Program is exploring novel qubit candidates and qubit synthesis approaches enabled by the division’s cutting-edge beam and plasma technologies, which include new developments in conventional ion implantation to femtosecond-laser and laser-driven ion pulses for synthesizing qubits and quantum materials.
 This work is connected to the Department of Energy Office of Science’s Quantum Application Network Testbed for Novel Entanglement Technology, which brings together world-leading experts to construct a testbed for quantum networking technologies.